 Pick out 3 to 5 things you love about it and highlight these in your promotion.

 By reviewing the product prior to promoting it, you’ll discover if it’s something you want to stake your reputation on.
-After all, if you recommend a terrible product, your list isn’t going to be happy and your reputation will take a hit.
+If you recommend a terrible product, your list isn’t going to be happy and your reputation will take a hit.
 Promote enough sh*tty products and you’ll need to completely rebrand before building a new list.

 It’s the day of the big launch and you copy and paste the same email a hundred other affiliates are sending to their lists – do you really think your readers aren’t on some of these other lists as well?
 When they see you’re just a cookie cutter of everyone else, they’re going to recognize your emails as junk and hit the unsubscribe or delete button.

-Even if they are interested in the product, they’re going to find someone else to purchase it from who’s already used the product and can give them the insider’s perspective on what to expect.
+Most people will find someone to purchase from who’s already used the product and can give them the insider’s perspective on what to expect.

 When you write your own emails, you stand completely apart from the crowd.
-While the cookie cutter emails are being ignored, yours are getting read and receiving clicks.
+While most of us ignore the cookie cutter emails, people are reading and clicking on yours.

-*Write your own promotional emails with your own unique personality and slant, with sincerity and belief in what you are saying, and you will outperform other affiliates with lists larger than your own!
+*Write your own promotional emails with your own unique personality and slant, with sincerity and belief in what you are saying, and you will outperform other affiliate marketers with lists larger than your own!

 Always think of what you can add to produce more value.
 For example, you can add a product of your own as a bonus or do a coaching call for everyone who purchases.
 You might start a mastermind group to help the buyers implement what they learn in the course, or even create a new product to give them as a bonus (which you can then sell to others.)